Baqend/guide/src/topics/push/index.md

 The device class can be extended with custom fields like any other class in Baqend.
 This allows you to save additional data with your device, which you can later use to query the devices that should receive a push notification.
-To persist additional data with your device while registering it, you can pass a Device object to the registration method.
+To persist additional data with your device while registering it, you can pass a `Device` object to the registration method.

-A common use case is to save the user with a device, that allows you to send a push notification to the users device later on.
+A common use case is to save the user with a device, that allows you to send a push notification to the user's device later on.

 ```js